 The product is Rituel de Fille's Rare Light Luminizer, and I won't shut up about it for as long as I live.

 Ah, there she is.
 Who could guess that this sleek little compact would house the creamy, iridescent, cherub-skin-giving highlighter of your dreams?
-You can read more about Rituel de Fille as a brand here if you're unfamiliar, but in the meantime, I'm going to dive right into why this highlighter means more to me than most of my relationships (just kidding, friends!).
+I'm going to dive right into why this highlighter means more to me than most of my relationships (just kidding, friends!).